GrassHeadd/GrassHeadd/README.md

 🔭 Currently working on something (that's almost cool)
 🌱 Currently learning (always has been)
 🌊 Presently in my trying to build jarvis in real life era
+⚡ I always prioritize projects that excite me, rather than building purely for a portfolio